stevebauman/autodoc-facades/README.md

 }
 ```

-If the underlying class uses `ForwardsCalls`, add a `@mixin` annotation to the underyling class so it is picked up by the documenter:
+If the underlying class forwards calls to another class, add a `@mixin` annotation to the underlying class so it is picked up by the documenter:

 ```php
 namespace App\Facades;